Ron White: Personal life

 White was married to Lori Brice from 1981 to 1993 and they had one son, Marshall.
 He was later married to Barbara Dobbs from 2004 to 2008.
 In 2013, he married singer Margo Rey; as of 2017 the two are no longer together, with White claiming that they were never legally married.
 On August 6, 2019, a ruling came down in L.A.
 Superior Court where a judge sided with Rey and declared the couple was in a common-law marriage under Texas law.

 White stopped drinking alcohol in early 2021.
 He credits the consultation of a hypnotherapist and the use of ayahuasca with his abstinence.

 Awards and recognition

 White received the Armed Forces Foundation's "Patriot Award" in March 2009 for his work in raising money to help wounded soldiers.
 April 27, 2009, was designated "Ron White Day" in the State of Texas by Texas legislative officials.
 He also held benefit shows for Hurricane Katrina relief.
-He was Grammy-nominated for Best Comedy Album in 2007 (shared with Jeff Foxworthy, Bill Engvall, & Larry the Cable Guy), & again in 2014.
+He was Grammy-nominated for Best Comedy Album in 2007 (shared with Jeff Foxworthy, Bill Engvall, and Larry the Cable Guy), and again in 2014.